fb pixel

 Grants are funds you don't need to re-pay as long as you maintain your loan eligibility.
 Student aid offers several grants:

-Loans are funds you will need to pay back, starting six months after you stop attending school full-time.
+Loans are funds you will need to pay back.
+Repayment will begin six months after you stop attending school full-time.

 • Manitoba Student Loans and Canada Student Loans are interest-free while you are a full-time student and during repayment.

-• Please note that out-of-province loans may have different repayment and interest policies.
-You can visit the Out of Province Student Aid page for more information.
+• Out-of-province loans may have different repayment and interest policies.
+You can visit the Out-of-Province Student Aid page for more information.

 Application Process and Course Load Requirements